-An organization's IT infrastructure includes all of the hardware, software, and network resources that are necessary to deliver IT services within the organization.
+Definition of IT Infrastructure: An organization's IT infrastructure (also known as information technology infrastructure) includes all of the hardware, software, and network resources that are necessary to deliver IT services within the organization.
 IT infrastructure can be used to deliver services or resources within an organization, or externally, to the organization's customers.
 IT infrastructure is used by software application developers to enable their specific development methodology, or by many other types of organizations as a means of driving efficiency and value-creation through adoption of technology.

 IT infrastructure components can be deployed, organized and implemented in a variety of ways.
 A typical IT infrastructure may include some or all of the following components.

 Hardware: Hardware refers to the physical IT infrastructure needed for delivering IT services.
 This category includes data centers, servers, network hubs, routers, computers (as well as laptops, tablets, mobile devices and other "network endpoints").
 These are all individual pieces of hardware in the context of an IT infrastructure, but each of these devices contains its own physical components that support its function (hard drives, RAM, motherboard, etc.).
 At the level of IT infrastructure, we need to know what machines we have available and what their capabilities are to support effective IT management.